Automotive industry in the Philippines: Vehicle smuggling

+Smuggling of used cars is rampant, with as many as sixty percent of registrations being of cars not officially imported.

 The country made headlines in 2007 when president Gloria Macapagal Arroyo ordered the immediate destruction of 18 luxury vehicles that were illegally smuggled into the country.
 The cars, which included four BMWs and a Lincoln Navigator, were crushed by backhoes and other heavy construction vehicles at a depot in the Freeport Zone.

-Since 2018, there have been a series of public destruction of contraband luxury vehicles under the order of President Rodrigo Duterte as part of an anti-corruption movement in the government.
-The Bureau of Customs have destroyed illegally smuggled cars worth millions of dollars using backhoes and bulldozers.
-Cars included Mercedes-Benzes, BMWs, Alpinas, Ferraris, Jaguars, Lamborghinis, Porsches, a C3 Corvette Stingray.
-The most recent one being a Mclaren 620R.
-The car was seized in Port of Manila in 2020 and was destroyed a year later in June 2021 along with other vehicles.
+Since 2018, there have been a series of public destructions of contraband luxury vehicles under the order of President Rodrigo Duterte as part of a government anti-corruption movement.
+The Bureau of Customs has destroyed illegally smuggled cars worth millions of dollars using backhoes and bulldozers.
+Cars included Mercedes-Benzes, BMWs, Alpinas, Ferraris, Jaguars, Lamborghinis, Porsches, and a C3 Corvette Stingray.
+The most recent car destroyed was a Mclaren 620R; it was seized in the Port of Manila in 2020 and destroyed a year later in June 2021 along with other vehicles.

 Politicians have shown concerns about the destroyed vehicles.
-Senator Koko Pimentel has suggested that the seized luxury cars should be auctioned to foreign buyers and collectors rather than destroying them, and the profits would then be used to help victims of natural disasters in the Philippines.
+Senator Koko Pimentel has suggested that the seized luxury cars should be auctioned to foreign buyers and collectors rather than destroyed, with the profits being used to help victims of natural disasters in the Philippines.